ROCm/rocBLAS/docs/source/Programmers_Guide.rst

     bool _rocblas_handle::is_device_memory_size_query() const

-Indicates if the current function call is collecting information about the optimal device memory allocation size.
+Indicates if the current function call is collecting information about the optimal device memory allocation size

 return value: